 - Hand Held Mixer or Stand Mixer.
 Either the hand mixer or stand mixer will work well for the cream cheese frosting.

 - Fine Grater.
 This is the best tool for grating the carrots.
 I like using my Microplane Grater.

 - Cookie Scoop.
 A very helpful tool for scooping the cupcakes batter into the liners.
 I used this Medium Size OXO Cookie Scoop.

 optional piping tools for cream cheese frosting

-- Wilton 2D Piping Tip – the 2D worked perfectly with the amount of cream cheese frosting used in this recipe.
+- Large Open Piping Tip.
+The Wilton 1A piping tip worked perfectly with the amount of cream cheese frosting used in this recipe.

 - 1 cup All-Purpose Flour

 - 1 teaspoon Cinnamon

 - ¾ cup Vegetable Oil